NovaStackDev/loopy/README.md

 Loopy

-Loopy was my very first programming project — this repository is a re-archive of that old creation.
+Loopy was my very first programming project — this repository is a re-archive of that early creation.

 Overview